fschulze/devpi/doc/userman/devpi_commands.rst

       -h, --help            Show this help message and exit.
       -c CONFIGFILE, --configfile CONFIGFILE
                             Config file to use.
 [None]
-      --role {master,replica,standalone,auto}
+      --role {master,primary,replica,standalone,auto}
                             set role of this instance.
-The default 'auto' sets 'standalone' by default and 'replica' if the --master- url option is used.
-To enable the replication protocol you have to explicitly set the 'master' role. [auto] --master-url MASTER_URL
+The default 'auto' sets 'standalone' by default and 'replica' if the --primary-url option is used.
+To enable the replication protocol you have to explicitly set the 'primary' role.
+The 'master' role is the deprecated variant of 'primary'. [auto]
+      --primary-url PRIMARY_URL
+                            run as a replica of the specified primary server [None]
+      --master-url DEPRECATED_MASTER_URL
+                            DEPRECATED, use --primary-url instead [None]
-                            run as a replica of the specified master server [None] --serverdir DIR       directory for server data. [~/.devpi/server] --storage NAME        the storage backend to use. "pg8000": Postgresql backend, "sqlite": SQLite backend with files on the
+      --serverdir DIR       directory for server data. [~/.devpi/server] --storage NAME        the storage backend to use. "pg8000": Postgresql backend, "sqlite": SQLite backend with files on the